-The double-pane side windows include metalized mylar tint.
+The double-pane front, rear and side windows include metalized mylar tint.
 They eliminate the need for storm windows and improve the efficiency of the air conditioning system.

 Screens are made of plastic for hard wear and easy maintenance.
 Clean with a damp cloth.
-Note: They will melt at the point of contact if touched by a cigarette.
+Note: They will melt at point of contact if touched by a cigarette.

-Vistaview windows, an exclusive Airstream feature, allow for interior lighting while maintaining privacy and are equipped with integral shades.
+Vistaview windows, an exclusive Airstream feature, are double paned, allow for interior lighting while maintaining privacy and are equipped with integral shades.

-Factory recommended awnings give

-shade during trips and rallies.
+Factory recommended awnings give shade during trips and rallies.
 They are easy to operate and can be installed by your dealer.

-The aluminum construction of your trailer creates a radio-shield and you will need outside antennas for perfect reception.
+The aluminum construction of your trail-

+er creates a radio-shield and you will need to use your radio/T.V. antenna.

-Your Excella is equipped with a motor-ized TV antenna.
-An Auto Coupler enables you to utilize your T.V. antenna for AM-FM radio reception.
+The motorized radio/T.V. antenna is connected to an auto-coupler.
+This enables you to utilize your T.V. antenna in the raised position for AM-FM radio reception.